munificent/craftinginterpreters/book/representing-code.md

 "derived" from the rules of the grammer.

 In each step of the game, you pick a rule and follow what it tells you to do.
-Most of the lingo around formal grammars comes from thinking of them in that way.
+Most of the lingo around formal grammars comes from playing them in this direction.
 Rules are called **productions** because they *produce* strings in the grammar.

 Each production in a context-free grammar has a **head** -- its <span name="name">name</span> -- and a **body** which describes what it generates.
 In